Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Baguio is a well-known shopping and bargain-hunting haven, and the Baguio Night Market along Harrison Road is the bargain shopping hotspot.
 Although Harrison Road is a busy thoroughfare during the day, it gets closed to vehicles in the evening to give way to rows of ukay-ukay stalls.

-Ukay-ukay is surplus items shipped from other countries or second-hand apparells such as clothes, bags, and shoes that are sold at bargained prices.
+Ukay-ukay is surplus items shipped from other countries or second-hand apparel such as clothes, bags, and shoes that are sold at bargained prices.
 Visitors can buy affordable and quality jackets, boots, clothes, and other accessories at the ukay-ukay shops near markets that sell secondhand and surplus items.

 Baguio is also overflowing with great places to shop for souvenirs, native crafts, and local delicacies.
-Mines View Park is a place to go souvenir-shopping for woodcraft, sculptures, and furniture items.
+Mines View Park is a place to go souvenir shopping for woodcraft, sculptures, and furniture items.

 If you’re looking for native textiles and traditional clothes, the Easter Weaving Room is the place to go.
 On the other hand, you can find coffee beans and fresh vegetables at the Baguio Public Market.